 Just like the reality of a push-button website that spits out cash, I don't believe Nick Harvey or his story are real.

 In fact, there's so much here that's not true I'm not sure where to start.
+These are same people who are bringing us another push-button website creation system called Website Profits Pro.

 I should mention though, that the "concepts" being talked about are real.
 People build affiliate websites every day and rank them on Google (and other search engines).